 Nurse Practitioner Programs with Clinical Placement at Wilkes University

 The nurse practitioner career path is an exciting one with many opportunities for professional development.
 Wilkes University offers numerous online nurse practitioner programs to fit a variety of career paths and education levels.

 - Master of Science in Nursing (MSN)

 - Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP)

 - Psychiatric/Mental Health Nurse Practitioner (PMHNP)

 - Post-Graduate/APRN Certificate

 Nurse practitioner clinicals combine theory and practice, providing experiential education and ongoing support from an experienced preceptor.
 Get started by learning more about Wilkes’ nurse practitioner programs and clinical placement services.
-Get your free program guide or schedule an appointment with an enrollment advisor.
+Get your free program guide for more information.